mcoot/tamods-site/docs/doc_dev_intro.md

 sidebar_label: Introduction to Modding
 ---

-## So You Want To Mod Tribes: Ascend
+## So you want to mod Tribes: Ascend

 This documentation is for developers, and those who want to understand how TAMods works.
 If you're an end user, you don't need to read this. ;)